 Do I have to have an undergraduate degree before I can attend Bowen?

 Yes.
-Prior to enrolling at Bowen, a student must have received a bachelor’s degree from a four-year accredited institution.
-You must have completed the equivalent of at least 90 semester hours.
+Prior to enrolling at Bowen, applicants must have a bachelor’s degree from a four-year accredited institution.

 Bowen does not require or give preference to any particular major.
 Our students have majors that range from political science to engineering to journalism.
 What’s most important is completing a rigorous courses of study that will help prepare you for the challenges of law school.

 Bowen’s admissions committee looks at an applicant’s total admissions package when making its decisions.
-It’s impossible to predict your chances of admission based only on the numbers there.
 We offer admission to applicants with a wide range of numerical profiles.

 Is there a minimum GPA or LSAT score that Bowen considers?